morfien101/terraform-runner/README.md

 It also contains a Vagrant file that will download and boot up a Linux machine to run the container.
 The vagrant file should be in the root of your terraform directory as the launch container script (also provided) will link your working directory into the container.

+If you are running on Windows you need to have a SSH Client installed to get into the vagrant machine with.
+Consider using gitbash ( https://git-scm.com/download/win )

 ## What does all this mean for you?
 1. Clone the repo.
-2. Make your configuration files live in the scripts directory.
+1. Create your configuration files in the scripts directory.
+See this repo for some example scripts. ( https://github.com/morfien101/terraform-scripts ) (If you are going to use my examples you need to change the bucket in the config files.
+This will make sense if you are using that repo.)
-3. Fire up your vagrant machine with "vagrant up"
+1. Fire up your vagrant machine with "vagrant up"
+1. SSH into your Vagrant VM.
-4. Add environment variables for your providers authentication requirements.
+1. Add environment variables for your providers authentication requirements.
-5. Run the terraform runner as covered above or see below for some examples.
+1. Run the terraform runner as covered above or see below for some examples.

 Once you have your ruby installed or you are using the container you can use the help menu to build your commands.
 Terraform runner help menu